Centers & Corridors

 Land Use Designation

-The Center (CTR) land use designation applies to areas along the major transportation corridors that are characterized as a local focal point of the community, or have a draw that consistently attracts a variety of users.
+The Towne Center (TCTR) land use designation applies to areas along the major transportation corridors that are characterized as a local focal point of the community, or have a draw that consistently attracts a variety of users.
 The designation is limited to a walkable boundary.
-Areas designated as a Center are a high priority for investments.
+Areas designated as a Towne Center are a high priority for investments.

 Allowed Uses and Density